To get ahead you have to stay informed.

 EXPECTED READ TIME: 6 MINUTES

-If you have enough money set aside to add funds to a savings account, you're already taking smart steps toward setting money goals, but did you know there are accounts that can help you maximize your savings?
+If you have enough money set aside to add funds to a savings account, you're already taking smart steps toward setting money goals.
+But did you know there are accounts that can help you maximize your savings?
 Read on to see how certificate accounts stack up against other savings accounts.

 Certificates vs. IRAs